JiscSD/rdss-archivematica-channel-adapter/README.md

         artefactual/rdss-archivematica-channel-adapter:latest \
             server

-Read the [configuration][#Configuration] section before you proceed with the deployment.
+Read the [configuration](#Configuration) section before you proceed with the deployment.

 ## Configuration

 All configuration attributes are described in the source code.
 See [config.go](./app/config.go) for more.

 There are sensible defaults in place.
-You need to pay spetial attention to the attributes below and tweak them according to your environment:
+You need to pay special attention to the attributes below and tweak them according to your environment:

 - `adapter.processing_table`
 - `adapter.repository_table`